LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 6:32 PM

 Worked a little more through day 2 or Erlang.
 I didn't get to cover the entire section just yet.
 I'll most likely finish this up tomorrow.

+## August 7, 2018

+### 7:57 AM

+Got to finish up day 2 for Erlang and have gone through some of the material for day 3.
+I found myself rather amused at the idea of spawning processes for the concurrency.